INTEREST IN THE manigotagan DEPOSIT

-At Manigotagan, 170 km northeast of Winnipeg, Gossan continues to develop a silica sand deposit on the east shore of Lake Winnipeg.
-The Property, which after a June 3, 2010 grant of an additional lease encompasses 306 hectares, is directly across from Black Island where silica sand was extensively quarried prior to the island becoming a Provincial Park.
+The Manigotagan Property is located 170 km northeast of Winnipeg where Gossan held a silica sand deposit at Seymourville, on the east shore of Lake Winnipeg, directly across from Black Island where silica sand was extensively quarried prior to the island becoming a Provincial Park.

 Gossan has entered into a purchase and sale agreement to vend its Manigotagan Silica Frac Sand Project, comprised of 9 quarry leases located near Seymourville Manitoba, to Claim Post Resources Inc. (CPS-TSX.V).
 Gossan has been seeking a joint-venture partner or a purchaser for the Project since completing a marketing study in late 2010.
 In 2012, Claim Post acquired the adjacent Seymourville Property to the south and announced plans to develop a frac sand operation.
 The consolidation of the two properties should improve the viability of the project.

 To date, Gossan has received 4,000,000 shares of Claim Post and a total of $700,000 in two cash payments.
 Claim Post is delinquent in making one final cash property payment of $430,000 which was originally due on June 18, 2015, as well as advance royalty payments.
 Interest is also due at the rate of 1% per month.
 Gossan is currently booking these payments as received.
 As at June 18, 2016, Claim Post owed Gossan a total of $587,610.
 Gossan remains in ongoing discussions with Claim Post to find a satisfactory resolution.
 The agreement is also subject to a royalty interest.